tudasc/PIRA/README.md

 PIRA passes these keyword arguments to all functors.
 In addition, different PIRA components may pass additional arguments.

+*Important*: This is currently under active development, as we now ship our own Score-P version.
+This removes the burden of adjusting compilation flags ourselves.
+As a result, some of the additionally passed arguments might go away, or are deprecated.
+This can be seen in the `./test/integration/GameOfLife` example functors.

 ##### All Functors